camunda/camunda-docs-manual/content/reference/rest/case-execution/post-manual-start.md

     <td>variables</td>
     <td>A JSON object containing variable key-value pairs.
 Each key is a variable name and each value a JSON variable value object.

-      {{< rest-var-request local="Indicates whether the variable must be created and/or update locally or not.
+      {{< rest-var-request transient="true" local="Indicates whether the variable must be created and/or update locally or not.
 If set to `true`, the creation or update happens locally and will not be propagated upwards in the execution hierarchy." >}}
   </tr>
   <tr>
     <td>deletions</td>